wethod/learning-center-source/content/settings/index.md

 {{< img-center src="/uploads/2019/02/20/working-connections.gif">}}

+### Kudos

+Each team member has a section in the profile page, called Kudos, with the results of the [reviews]({{< relref "pipeline/index.md#project-team-review" >}}) received in a year both as a team member and as a project manager.
+The widget "What people say" collects all the written reviews received in a year.

+{{< img-center src="/uploads/2020/06/03/project_review-profile_kudos.png">}}

+These results are based on the average Net Promoter Score and are calculated considering the number of reviews received and the projects worked on in a year.

 ## Switch Company

 If you have a different WETHOD company linked to the same account, from here you can switch from one another.